Updated May ‘26

-This week, let’s just get straight to the point: At long last, I am thrilled to present the initial results of my ongoing project to collect up-to-date freelance rates for hundreds of publications.
-These range from tiny, niche blogs and trade magazines to national publications, including The New York Times, The Washington Post, Science, CNN, The Daily Beast, Rolling Stone, Entertainment Weekly, National Geographic, Wired, Bloomberg Businessweek, The Guardian, Forbes, The Boston Globe, Travel + Leisure, Time, and literally hundreds more.
+This is an ongoing project to collect up-to-date freelance rates for hundreds of publications.
+These community-submitted rates range from tiny, niche blogs and trade magazines to national publications, including The New York Times, The Washington Post, Science, CNN, The Daily Beast, Rolling Stone, Entertainment Weekly, National Geographic, Wired, Bloomberg Businessweek, The Guardian, Forbes, The Boston Globe, Travel + Leisure, Time, and literally hundreds more.
 All of these rates were paid within the last 12 months or so, and I’ll remove outdated rates on a rolling basis.

-(And if you’d like to contribute some recent rates you’ve gotten, click here to share.
-Transparency about money helps us all out!)
+To contribute some recent rates you’ve gotten, click here to share.
+Transparency about money helps us all out!

 Before we dive in, I want to throw out some quick thoughts and caveats about this whole project, as well as rate databases in general.